Embarrassing Failed Prophecies

 Conclusion

-Some Adventists choose to portray the Apostles as rather ignorant folks, who had little idea of what the gospel commission entailed and misunderstood both the scope of their work and Christ's statement that "all" nations must hear the gospel before His return.
+Some SDAs choose to portray the Apostles as rather ignorant folks, who had little idea of what the gospel commission entailed and misunderstood both the scope of their work and Christ's statement that "all" nations must hear the gospel before His return.
 They claim the New Testament is full of uninspired statements about Christ's immediate return.
 While I can understand their reasons for arriving at this conclusion--so that they can prop of the claims of their prophet--I would have to respectfully disagree.

 A second literal coming is the great hope of humanity, an event that all Christians look forward to with joy and anticipation, and the Apostles' statements regarding the second coming are accurate and do not mislead in the least degree.
 As already noted above, the Apostles did indeed make statements about the "last days" of the nation of Israel, but they clearly understood the events of Christ's literal return were yet far in the future.
 Paul described a "falling away" and the revealing of the "man of sin", events that were centuries in the future.
 The Apostle John, in Revelation 14, said the gospel would go to every nation.
 Matthew wrote that Jesus would not return until "all" nations heard the gospel.